computationalmodelling/virtualmicromagnetics/docs/virtual-machine-software.rst

 the state itself.
 Provisioning software, such as Ansible (www.ansible.com) alleviates this problem.
 Ansible uses Yet Another Markup Language (YAML) to describe plays to run on a machine to enact the desired end state.
-Since the focus is on the end state of the system, :term:`idempotence` is essential.
+Since the focus is on the end state of the system, :term:`idempotency` is essential.

 .. _software-summary: